1969/70 SEASON REVIEW

-It looked like City’s League form had begun to fail them as they drew 1-1 at home to Burnley and then lost 3-0 at Coventry to take just 2 points from last possible 10.
+It looked like City’s League form had begun to fail them as they drew 1-1 at home to Burnley then lost 3-0 at Coventry and 1-0 at home to Stoke, to take just 2 points from last possible 12.
 The Blue’s defence were now leaking goals for fun and as they were knocked out of the FA Cup 3-0 at rivals Manchester United and then lost by the same score in the League at West Brom .

 Clearly City’s season was concentrated on the League Cup and the European Cup and with hopes high for a Wembley win and a financial windfall City announced plans to build a state of the art all seater canterlevered North Stand (ARTICLE HERE) and on the pitch the team drew 1-1 twice at home first against Nottingham Forest and then Arsenal before there first league win in ten games, 3-1 at Wolves to keep them mid-table in the League.